 What Does a Financial Planner Do, and Do You Need One?

 What does a financial planner do, exactly?
 Ah, how many times I’ve had to answer that question… and how little I’m usually able to get across.
 You know the scene: You’re at a party, you’re meeting new people.
-The on of the first questions everyone asks is, “What do you do?”
+Then one of the first questions everyone asks is, “What do you do?”

 If you’re my wife, you get to tell everyone you’re a veterinarian.
 Lucky her!
 All of a sudden, she’s peppered with dog and cat stories.
 Some are amusing, some are sad, but almost everyone wants to talk about their pets.
 The running joke among veterinarians is that if you want to end a conversation quickly, just tell people you sell life insurance.